|Order on-line with MLL’s CSS system||Ordering BDL Distributed Product|

 * NOTE: These forms require Adobe Acrobat Reader which is available on-line…

-BDL provides ALL* customers within the province of Manitoba once-weekly NO CHARGE** delivery of all brewery products distributed by BDL to the customer’s primary acceptance area.
+BDL provides ALL* customers within the province of Manitoba delivery of all brewery products distributed by BDL to the customer’s primary acceptance area.
 All customers are assigned specific delivery days.
-In order for BDL to effect delivery, all orders must be placed before 11:00 a.m. two (2) business days prior to the scheduled delivery day.
+In order for BDL to effectively deliver, all orders must be placed before 11:00 a.m. two (2) business days prior to the scheduled delivery day.

-Also, BDL will pick up from customer locations all properly prepared empty cans, bottles, and keg products distributed by BDL and return them to our warehouse at no charge to the customer.
+Also, BDL will pick up from customer locations all properly prepared empty cans, bottles, kegs, pallets and mega-bins distributed by BDL and return them to our warehouse at no charge to the customer.
 These returns normally take place with each weekly full goods delivery or on a basis convenient to both rural carrier and customer.

 These standards represent our “base level” of customer service; however, we continue to strive to exceed this standard in order to meet our customer’s needs while maintaining a highly efficient distribution system which minimizes impact on product pricing.

 *with the exception of a small number of isolated or remote locations

 As a valued BDL customer, you have the right to expect the service levels indicated below and throughout this guide.
 Should we ever fall short of these expectations, please contact the BDL Customer Contact Centre at 1-800-661-2337 or BDL@BDL.ca.